schneider128k/quantum_info/README.md

 ## Classical mechanics

-I am using the the book *The theoretical minimum : what you need to know to start doing physics* by Leonard Susskind and George Hrabovsky to prepare most of the slides.
+I am using the the book *The theoretical minimum : what you need to know to start doing physics* by Leonard Susskind and George Hrabovsky.

 We are going to be using the SymPy [classical mechanics package](https://docs.sympy.org/latest/modules/physics/mechanics/index.html) to solve some problems.